harshadhatagale/codeinsta2/posts/what is ironpdf | how to convert html document to pdf.md

 ### App Environments
 - **Extensive OS Support**:
-  - Detailed tutorials for deploying on Windows, Linux, Mac, Docker, Azure, and AWS Prerequisites
+  - Detailed tutorials for deploying on Windows, Linux, Mac, Docker, Azure, and AWS
+## Prerequisites
-1) .NET 6.0 SDK: To use IronPDF python we need to install .NET SDK in local system.
+1. .NET 6.0 SDK: To use IronPDF python we need to install .NET SDK in local system.
-2) Python: Download & install latest version of python from official website.
+2. Python: Download & install latest version of python from official website.
-3) IronPDF Library:  The IronPDF library can be added via pip.
-Use the command below to install IronPDF using pip: pip install ironpdf
+3. IronPDF Library:  The IronPDF library can be added via pip.
+Use the command below to install IronPDF using pip:
+'''python
+pip install ironpdf
+'''
-Getting started with IronPDF
+## Getting started with IronPDF
 First create a project name as your preferences.
-Install IronPDF by following command: pip install ironpdf
+Install IronPDF by following command:
+'''python
+pip install ironpdf
+'''
-Create main.py file in root directory & import necessary files. from ironpdf import *
+Create main.py file in root directory & import necessary files.
+'''python
+from ironpdf import *
+'''
 We will use RenderHtmlAsPdf method to convert html to PDF.
 The code below converts a simple HTML string to a PDF document:

+'''python
 from ironpdf import *

 # Instantiate Renderer